Strong Converse Bounds for Compression of Mixed States

 Proving the optimality of the compression rates requires establishing converse bounds.
 In so-called weak converse proofs, the compression rate is lower bounded in the limit of the error converging to zero.
 However, weak converses leave open whether there is a trade-off between the compression rate and the error, that is if a smaller compression rate can be achieved at the expense of having a larger error.
 A strong converse, on the other hand, states that such a trade-off does not hold in the asymptotic limit of many copies of the source, that is for any rate below the optimal rate the error converges to 1.
 For ensembles of pure states assuming that the decoder is a unitary, a strong converse was proved in \cite{Jozsa1994_1}.
 The assumption of the unitary decoder was lifted in \cite{Winter1999} where a strong converse bound is obtained using trace inequalities.
 However, despite all the progress in establishing strong converse bounds in various information-theoretic tasks, which deal with processing ensembles of pure states or quantum systems with purifying reference systems e.g. \cite{Leditzky2016,Winter1999}, it was an open problem so far whether the strong converse holds for the compression of mixed states.

-In this paper, we first prove a strong converse for compression of a general mixed-state source as defined in \cite{ZBK_PhD,ZK_mixed_state_ISIT_2020,general_mixed_state_compression}.
-This immediately implies a strong converse for the blind compression of the ensemble of mixed states since this ensemble source is a special case of the general mixed-state source where the reference system has a classical structure.
-To deal with the visible compression case, we define a new quantity $E_{\alpha,p}(A:R)_{\rho}$ in Definition~\ref{def: E_alpha_p} as an $\alpha$-R\'enyi generalization of the entanglement of purification and obtain a bound on the fidelity with respect to the regularization of this quantity i.e. $E_{\alpha,p}^{\infty}(A:R)_{\rho}$.
+In this paper, we introduce partially-exchangeable states in Definition~\ref{def: XYZ}, and prove that the entanglement of purification is additive for these states.
+Then, we show that a ``pretty strong'' converse bound (in the sense introduced in \cite{AW_pretty}) holds for both blind and visible compression of these states.
+Namely, we show that the compression rate is lower bounded by the entropy of the system for any error $\epsilon< \frac{1}{3\sqrt{2}}$.
+We also deal with the visible compression of general states by introducing new quantity $E_{\alpha,p}(A:R)_{\rho}$ in Definition~\ref{def: E_alpha_p} as an $\alpha$-R\'enyi generalization of the entanglement of purification and obtain a bound on the fidelity with respect to the regularization of this quantity i.e. $E_{\alpha,p}^{\infty}(A:R)_{\rho}$.